From MozillaZine Knowledge Base

 Sift is a Linux utility that lets you run scripts against messages stored in a IMAP server.
 For example it could select all messages that meet a certain criteria, and then pass the message body of each of those messages (one by one) to another program.

 ThunderStor is a shareware Windows application to export messages and address books from Thunderbird.
-It can export messages as .EML, .msg and .txt files.
+The writeup is confusing as it appears to claim it can export messages as .EML, .MSG and .TXT files but it also describes the -.msg command line option as "Forces output files to the extension of .msg".
+Forcing a file extension is not the same thing as converting to that file format, but this might just be poor wording.
 It can also extract or merge attachments and recover deleted messages.
 It requires the Microsoft .NET framework.
 The trial version will process up to 250 messages.

 Unlocker is a Windows utility that lists locks on a file and lets you remove them.
 While its not a mail utility, its useful if something locks a file in your profile.
 For example, if you get a "Unable to load address book file abook.mab.
 It may be read-only, or locked by another application.
 Please try again later." error message.